jvtoppa/jvtoppa/README.md

 ## About me

-Hello, my name's João and I'm a Applied Maths student at Unicamp - Brasil
+Hello, my name's João and I'm anApplied Maths student at Unicamp - Brasil

 Most of my projects are related to automation, data management and statystical analysis.